Career Planning

 Interview Question 1: Will you tell me a little about yourself?

-Interview Answer: Instead, this is your opportunity to give a pitch demonstrating exactly why you’re right for the job.
-Before the interview, think of about two or three examples of your accomplishments and/or experiences which you would like your interviewer to know about.
+Interview Answer: Instead, this is your opportunity to give a pitch demonstrating exactly why you’re suitable for the job.
+Before the interview, think of two or three examples of your accomplishments and/or experiences you would like your interviewer to know about.
 Then, wrap up the answer by discussing how your prior work experience has prepared you to take on the specific role for which you are interviewing.

 Interview Question 2: How did you hear about this position?